 A ligament is a bundle of fibrous connective tissue that holds bones and joints together.
 It is an elastic type of tissue that allows joints to move freely.
 For example, an ACL injury is a tear in the knee ligament, resulting in knee instability, reduced mobility, and intense pain.
 A sprained ankle is another example of a torn ligament.

-The sudden, violent motion that can happen in a car accident can easily create rips and tears in these fibers.
-These painful injuries can take up to 10 weeks to heal, but usually are not life-altering.
+The sudden, violent motion that can happen in a car accident can easily create rips and tears in these fibres.
+These painful injuries can take up to 10 weeks to heal but usually are not life-altering.

 Degrees of Ligament Injuries

-Ligament injuries are classified in three separate grades.
+Ligament injuries are classified into three separate grades.
 The classification of your ligament tear into one of these grades will depend on the following factors: